Table of Content

 Provide proof of residency in Kentucky | ✔️ | ✔️ | ✔️ |

 *While completing a Motorcycle Safety Education Program is only required for minors between the ages of 16 to 17, applicants of all ages are allowed to attempt this course.
-If you submit proof of successfully passing this course, you have the option of the riding portion of the Kentucky motorcycle license test.
+If you submit proof of successfully passing this course, you have the option of waiving the skills test.

 4.3.
 Kentucky Motorcycle License Test